s-kav/ds_tools/CONTRIBUTOR_LICENSE_AGREEMENT.md

 You hereby grant to the Maintainer and to recipients of software distributed by the Project a **perpetual, worldwide, non-exclusive, royalty-free, irrevocable, sublicensable, transferable** copyright license to:

 - reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, distribute, and otherwise use Your Contribution; and
-- to license and relicense Your Contribution, in whole or in part, under any license terms selected by the Maintainer (including, without limitation, open source licenses such as AGPL-3.0 and proprietary or commercial licenses), for any purpose.
+- to license and relicense (incorporate) Your Contribution, in whole or in part, under any license terms selected by the Maintainer (including, without limitation, open source licenses such as AGPL-3.0 and proprietary or commercial licenses), for any purpose.

 This grant includes the right for the Maintainer to incorporate Your Contribution into works that are distributed under different and/or multiple licenses (i.e., dual-licensing).